 \subsection{Comparison with State of the Art (SOTA)}

 Different from the ablation analysis, we find it useful to decrease the learning rate of aLRPLoss500 at epochs 75 and 95.
 For SOTA comparison, we use the mmdetection framework \cite{mmdetection} for efficiency (we reproduced Table \ref{tab:minival} using our mmdetection implementation, yielding similar results - see our repository).
 Table \ref{tab:testdev} presents the results, which are discussed below:

-\textbf{Ranking-based Losses.} aLRP Loss yields significant gains over other ranking-based solutions: e.g., compared with AP Loss, aLRP Loss provides +4.3AP for scale 500 and +3.3AP for scale 800.
-Similarly, for scale 800, aLRP Loss performs up to 2.8AP better than DR Loss.
+\textbf{Ranking-based Losses.} aLRP Loss yields significant gains over other ranking-based solutions: e.g., compared with AP Loss, aLRP Loss provides +5.4AP for scale 500 and +5.1AP for scale 800.
+Similarly, for scale 800, aLRP Loss performs 4.7AP better than DR Loss with ResNeXt-101.

-\textbf{Methods combining branches.} Although a direct comparison is not fair since different conditions are used, we observe a significant margin (more than 5AP in scale 800) compared to other approaches that combine localisation and classification.
+\textbf{Methods combining branches.} Although a direct comparison is not fair since different conditions are used, we observe a significant margin (around 3-5AP in scale 800) compared to other approaches that combine localisation and classification.

-\textbf{Comparison on scale 500.} We see that, even with ResNet-101, aLRPLoss500 outperforms all other methods with 500 test scale except HSD with ResNext-101.
-With ResNext-101, aLRP Loss outperforms its closest counterpart (HSD) by 1.5AP and also in all sizes ($\mathrm{AP_S}$-$\mathrm{AP_L}$).
+\textbf{Comparison on scale 500.} We see that, even with ResNet-101, aLRPLoss500 outperforms all other methods with 500 test scale.
+With ResNext-101, aLRP Loss outperforms its closest counterpart (HSD) by 2.7AP and also in all sizes ($\mathrm{AP_S}$-$\mathrm{AP_L}$).

-\textbf{Comparison on scale 800.} For 800 scale, aLRPLoss achieves $44.1$ and $45.9$ on ResNet-101 and ResNeXt-101 backbones respectively.
-Also in this scale, aLRP Loss consistently outperforms its closest counterparts (i.e. FreeAnchor and CenterNet) by 1.0AP and reaches the highest results wrt all performance measures.
+\textbf{Comparison on scale 800.} For 800 scale, aLRP Loss achieves 45.9 and 47.8AP on ResNet-101 and ResNeXt-101 backbones respectively.
+Also in this scale, aLRP Loss consistently outperforms its closest counterparts (i.e. FreeAnchor and CenterNet) by 2.9AP and reaches the highest results wrt all performance measures.
 With DCN \cite{DCNv2}, aLRP Loss reaches 48.9AP, outperforming ATSS by 1.2AP.

-\textbf{Running time.} aLRP Loss does not affect inference time and provides $\sim$15 frames/sec for 800 scale on ResNet-101 with a v100 GPU \cite{mmdetection}.